lucysixsixsix/linux-autoclicker/README.md

 ```
 $ sudo evtest
 ```
-replace on line 119 ``/dev/input/event4`` whichever number your mouse is
+replace on line 73 and 74 ``/dev/input/event4`` whichever number your mouse/keyboard is

 ### compile